Cingulara/inventoryapi-jenkins-auto-deploy/README.md

 # Client API using NodeJS and PostgreSQL
 This is a single Node API microservice with PostgreSQL backend as a POC.
 It is to show how to do a single API around a particular domain with a database that is its own in a separate programming language and database server.
 This requires Docker, NodeJS v 10.0 or later, and a web browser to run.
 Optionally you can use a SQL tool such as pgAdmin 4 to view the database if you so desire.

+There is a docker-compose YAML file in here to bring up both containers correctly once they are built.

 ## Run the NodeJS Container
 * run 'docker build -t inventoryapi .' from the inventoryapi directory to build the image
 * run 'docker run -p xxxx:8080 -d --rm --name inventoryapi inventoryapi' to start the API by itself